sutra/spring-cache-redis-scored/src/site/markdown/index.md

 [`get`](https://redis.io/commands/get)
 commands to set/get cache entries
 (see [`org.springframework.data.redis.cache.RedisCacheWriter`](https://github.com/spring-projects/spring-data-redis/blob/main/src/main/java/org/springframework/data/redis/cache/DefaultRedisCacheWriter.java)),
-this may cause stale data returned from caching querying, in this scenario.
+this may cause stale data returned from caching querying, in this scenario (see project `spring-cache-redis-scored-example-spring-data-redis-cache`).

 Assuming we have 2 concurrent requests, request A querying data, and request B updating data, then the following scenario may happen:

-1. The cached data is expired;
+1. The cached data is expired.
-2. Request A queries data from persistence layer, got old data(version 1);
+2. Request A queries data from persistence layer, got old data(version 1).
-3. Request B writes new data(version 2) into persistence layer;
+3. Request B writes new data(version 2) into persistence layer.
-4. **Request B evicts old data from cache;**
+4. **Request B evicts old data from cache.**
-5. Request A puts old data into cache;
+5. Request A puts old data(version 1) into cache.

 Now we have the old data(version 1) in cache, and when querying from cache, the old data(version 1) will be returned,